 Hockey Reference Blog

-Teams with Longest Winning Streak in the NHL History
+Longest Winning Streaks in NHL History

 Posted by Darin Hayes on February 1, 2024

 The crowd’s roar echoing off the ice after the final buzzer and the electrifying tension of a team on fire – few hockey stories capture the imagination like a prolonged winning streak.
-From audacious multi-game tears to the grit and determination of the win-stacking rampages, these streaks of Pro Hockey victory etch themselves into the annals of NHL history.
+From audacious multi-game heaters to the grit and determination of the win-stacking rampages, these streaks of victory etch themselves into the annals of NHL history.
 But which teams have pushed the limits of dominance, rewriting the record books and engraving their names as the kings of consistency?
 Buckle up, hockey fans, because we’re diving into the white-knuckled tales of the teams who conquered the ice, one sizzling win at a time.
 In this post, we will uncover the teams who dared to rewrite the definition of “streak” and etched their names in the frozen pantheon of NHL legends as we search for the NHL record for most consecutive wins.

 13 Straight and Looked Great